quintinali/GeoSpark/README.md

 # Spark-based Framework for Big GeoSpatial Vector Data Analytics

-This repository is developping a Spark-based framework for big geospatial vector data analytics.
+This repository is developping a Spark-based framework for big geospatial vector data analytics using GeoSpark.

+## Example
-## Example: edu.gmu.stc.vector.examples.GeoSparkExample
+ * edu.gmu.stc.vector.examples.GeoSparkExample